winkelband/pandoc-latex-g-brief2/README.md

   - # string
 cc: # Additional recipients (names).
   - # string
-return-address-envelope: # Keep the lines short (get concatenated with "·").
+return-address-envelope: # Keep the lines short (single lines get concatenated with " · ").
   - # string
 return-address-footer: # Address in the footer.
-Can hold more information than address bar in envelope.
+Can contain more information than address bar in envelope.
   line1: # string
   line3:
   line2: